Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/astro-paging-and-listing-by-category.md

 But what if we want to add category lists?

-We just need to do a little more work in our function.
+You just need to do a little more work in our function.

 The example below is broken into three chunks… get all the posts, then find a list of categories based on them, and then create a paginate instance for each category with a filtered list of posts.